 In the case of a serious medical emergency, a teacher or staff member trained by the Red Cross in First Aid/CPR will evaluate the situation, direct someone to call 911, and follow instructions from emergency personnel.
 If a First Aid/CPR trained staff member is not immediately available, the supervising adult will call 911 and follow the instructions from emergency personnel.
 Should the child need to be transported to a medical facility, a familiar teacher or staff member will ride with the child to the hospital and remain with the child until a parent or guardian arrives.
 The other teacher on duty or a member of the administrative staff will step into the classroom to ensure remaining children are being supervised according to required ratios.
 It is important to keep all your emergency contact information up to date; the school, using this information, will contact parents.

-Fire Drills
+Fire/Tornado Drills

-Random fire drills will be conducted monthly.
+Fire drills will be conducted monthly alternating between morning and afternoon times.
+Tornado drills will be held twice per school year.
 The emergency procedures described above will be practiced.